This document outlines some of the best practices for quickly getting Countly Analytics up and running.

 - You should also check the average number of sessions for each user to get an understanding of stickiness.

 - If you track a web app, then ensure that you also track scroll heatmaps and click heatmaps under

 Views.
 This will help you understand where your users click and how deep they go in a page.

 - Create your own custom dashboard and share it with your colleagues.

-- Be aware that there are some limits for custom events (maximum of 500 unique event keys), event segmentations (maximum of 100 for each event), and unique values for each segmentation (maximum of 1,000 values).
-While there is a limit of 8 steps for Funnels, this may be configured from Management > Configurations.
+- Be aware that there are some limits for events (maximum of 500 unique event keys), event segmentations (maximum of 100 for each event), and unique values for each segmentation (maximum of 1,000 values).
+While there is a limit of 8 steps for Funnels, this may be configured from

 - In order to track the number of customer churns and about-to-churn users, apply a filter under User Profiles to see users who have not logged in for a significant period of time, e.g. the past 30 days.
 This will help you to understand churned or about-to-churn users.
-In order to do so, go to Dashboard > User Profiles > Apply Filter.
+In order to do so, go in your dashboard to

-- Retention (plugin link) is important.
+- User Retention is important.
 It basically tells you how often your users return to your website or use your mobile app.
 When retention is low, it means your users are churning.
 Your job is to increase customer satisfaction in order to keep retention as high as possible.

 - You may want to connect the same user and device to the same customer when your customers have the same ID across several device types (e.g. mobile and web).
 Countly’s unique ID feature (cross-device reporting) enables the association of users and sessions (in fact, any activity on several devices) to the same visitor using a persistent ID you send to Countly.

 - Video walkthrough: Setting up automated alerts and email reports

 - How to simply calculate user retention and loyalty?